Protecting Your Company’s Data: An Insider Threat Checklist

 - Is the training tiered to the level of the employee?

 - Do personnel with access to sensitive information receive any additional monitoring such as the use of data loss prevention software?

 - Does the information technology staff conduct traffic monitoring?

 - How robust are the processes and practices from a security perspective?

 - Does the organization do an adequate job of segregating access to sensitive information?

 - How is this process managed?

 Ultimately, an insider threat program, even a comprehensive one on employees’ sound practices and programs, will be ineffective unless your network is also secure.
-Adversaries will always prefer to enter remotely if possible, through a technical gap in a company’s network security, then to target employees using resource-intensive collection operations.
+Adversaries will always prefer to enter remotely if possible, through a technical gap in a company’s network security, than to target employees using resource-intensive collection operations.
 Hence, TorchStone always advocates for a holistic and comprehensive cybersecurity posture that addresses not only the human element, but also the information technology architecture.

 In recent years, data breaches have caused enormous damage, and in a few rare instances, have even brought down entire companies or their executive leadership.
 A TorchStone insider threat program can provide a quantifiably positive impact to your organization through the reduction this very real risk.
 Contact us to learn more.

-Val LeTellier has twenty-five years of risk management experience in the public and private sector.
+Val LeTellier has twenty-five years of risk management experience in the public and private sectors.
 Prior to providing security consulting to Fortune 500 firms and government agencies, he ran intelligence, counterintelligence, and security operations as a CIA Operations Officer and State Department Diplomatic Security Special Agent.
 Mr. LeTellier holds an MBA, MS in Systems Management, BA in Political Science, an Information Systems Security Certificate, and is a Certified Information System Security Professional (CISSP).